 - Be sure to get enough fluids.
 Without fluids, constipation can get worse.
 Drinking enough water and juice can help you have regular bowel movements.
-You should drink at least three 12-oz glasses of water each day.
+Talk with your doctor about how much water you should drink.

 If these changes don’t work, talk to your doctor about laxatives.
 There are different kinds of laxatives, and each has its pros and cons.
 Your doctor can help you decide which laxatives may be best for you.

 See your doctor or other healthcare professional if:

 For more information on health and aging, contact:

 P.O.
 Box 8057